ijo42/CurseForge2Discord/README.md

 # Don´t change this!
 Used internally to backup and reset the config if needed!
 ver = 5

-# Provide some Curseforge project IDs you want the bot to listen to
+# Provide some CurseForge project IDs you want the bot to listen to
 #
-# If you want a specific mod in a different channel and also ping a differnt role, you can add the
-# channel id and role id like this:
-# "projectId;;channelId;;webhookToken;;RoleID"
-# Role ID doesnt have to be set, if its not dont include second ;;
+# Role ID doesn't have to be set, if its not don't include second ;;
 # NOTE: Role ID can only be set if a channel id is set as well
 # NOTE 2: channelId must me grabbed from DISCORD WEBHOOK
 # e.g. https://discord.com/api/webhooks/xxx/zzzz
 # which xxx is channel id, zzzz is webhook token
 ids = [
     # Uplink
-    "435552;;xxx;;???"
+    "PROJECT_ID;;DISCORD_CHANNEL_ID;;WEBHOOK_TOKEN"
+   #"435552;;7999;;pUZcQKgA;;7970"
 ]

 ## UPDATE MESSAGE OPTIONS ##
-# Provide a language syntax name to have the changelog formatted inside the embeded message for easier viewing if desired.
+# Provide a language syntax name to have the changelog formatted inside the embedded message for easier viewing if desired.
 #
-# Can be very usefull if project owner/author uses discord MarkDown formatting in their changelog
+# Can be very useful if project owner/author uses discord Markdown formatting in their changelog
 # Uploads as plain text if not changed (example: yml, md, css) Only choose one syntax
-changelogDiscordFormat = "Syntax"
+changelogDiscordFormat = "md"

 # This sets the text that appears as the message description in the update notification
 # (the text directly under the project name which is the message title)